kkos/oniguruma/README.md

 New feature of version 6.9.0
 --------------------------

-* NEW: update Unicode version 11.0.0
+* Update Unicode version 11.0.0
 * NEW: add Emoji properties